nextcloud/integration_openproject/docs/testing/smoke_testing.md

 - [ ] Re-run the script again after it is already setup (Should not give any error).

-13. SSO Authentication via OpenID Connect (Nextcloud Hub as Identity Provider, without Token Exchange)
+13. SSO Configuration (Nextcloud Hub as IdP)

 **In nextcloud**